 Quantities from the Trade Notification shall be taken into account for the purpose of Articles 13.2 and 13.3 of this Network Code and, if necessary, shall be decreased in line with these Articles.

-Trade on the Gas Exchange Platform
+Trade on the gas exchange platform

-From the date notified by the Transporter to Users pursuant to the Article 11.1.2 of this Network Code, the Users may Trade on the Gas Exchange Platform with Natural Gas which is transported through the Pipeline and deemed to be delivered/taken over at a VTP.
-The Transporter shall accept Trade Notifications made by the Gas Exchange Platform on behalf of a User as its Nominations or Renominations, effectuating a Trade at the VTP, subject to the conditions set out in this Article 11.3.
+From the date notified by the Transporter to Users pursuant to the Article 11.1.2 of this Network Code, the Users may Trade on the gas exchange platform with Natural Gas which is transported through the Pipeline and deemed to be delivered/taken over at a VTP.
+The Transporter shall accept Trade Notifications made by the gas exchange platform on behalf of a User as its Nominations or Renominations, effectuating a Trade at the VTP, subject to the conditions set out in this Article 11.3.

 The Transporter shall accept Trade Notifications as Nominations or Renominations and support the Trade at a VTP between Users if:

-the Gas Exchange Platform has entered into and complies with all its obligations under agreements entered into with the Transporter to enable the Transporter to receive Trade Notification from the Gas Exchange Platform and to treat them as Nomination/Renomination;
+the gas exchange platform has entered into and complies with all its obligations under agreements entered into with the Transporter to enable the Transporter to receive Trade Notification from the gas exchange platform and to treat them as Nomination/Renomination;

-the Trade is performed between two or more Users, whereby the initial Selling User has contracted a Capacity Product at Entry Point Kirevo/Zaječar and the final Purchasing User has contracted a Capacity Product at relevant Exit Point in the Physical Flow Direction which enable them to effectuate the Trade through the Pipeline (in terms of delivering the Natural Gas to the Pipeline and taking over the Natural Gas from the Pipeline) at the VTP;
+the Trade is performed between two or more Users, whereby the initial Selling User has contracted a Standard Capacity Product at Entry Point Kirevo/Zaječar and the final Purchasing User has contracted a Standard Capacity Product at relevant Exit Point in the Physical Flow Direction which enable them to effectuate the Trade through the Pipeline (in terms of delivering the Natural Gas to the Pipeline and taking over the Natural Gas from the Pipeline) at the VTP;

-the Transporter has received Trade Notification from the Gas Exchange Platform until relevant deadlines for the Nominations and Renominations, as provided in the Article 12 of this Network Code;
+the Transporter has received Trade Notification from the gas exchange platform until relevant deadlines for the Nominations and Renominations, as provided in the Article 12 of this Network Code;

 the Traded Quantities are in line with limitations set out in the Article 12.7.5 of this Network Code, if the Trade Notification is treated as Renomination.

-Each User is obliged to comply with the access requirements and communication rules of the Gas Exchange Platform.
-Transporter shall have no liability due to the failure of the Gas Exchange Platform to enable uninterrupted access to it or to provide the Transporter with the Trade Notification until expiry of relevant deadlines.
+Each User is obliged to comply with the access requirements and communication rules of the gas exchange platform.
+Transporter shall have no liability due to the failure of the gas exchange platform to enable uninterrupted access to it or to provide the Transporter with the Trade Notification until expiry of relevant deadlines.

 NOMINATIONS